“Dr. Patish is the best podiatrist I have had! By far the least pain and best recovery.”Google · Kelcey Storkersen · Feb 2026

 How long does recovery take compared to traditional surgery?

-Most patients are weight-bearing the same day and back in regular shoes within 2–4 weeks.
-Traditional open surgery often requires 6–8 weeks of recovery.
+Most patients are weight-bearing the same day and back in regular shoes within a few weeks.
+Traditional open surgery often requires several weeks of recovery.

 Do bone spurs grow back after removal?